 - 1. Either owned or under written Agreement, sufficient facilities to execute the business plan presented in Operator's Application.
 Said facilities shall include: - a.
 Area capable of holding the passenger load for type Aircraft used and meeting applicable fire code re: occupancy load. - b.
 Adequate facilities for administrative processing of forecasted customers. - c.
 Access to restroom facilities. - d.
 Adequate vehicle parking spaces available in close proximity to the administrative area for passengers and employees. - e.
-Adequate facilities for safe and orderly packing of parachutes. - 2.
-Have available for skydiving, either owned or under written lease at least one properly certificated Aircraft properly configured for skydiving. - 3.
+Adequate facilities for safe and orderly packing of parachutes. - f.
+Appropriate designated landing zone for skydivers. - 2.
+Have available for skydiving, either owned or under written lease, at least one properly certificated Aircraft properly configured for skydiving. - 3.
 Meet or exceed the Basic Safety Requirements (BSR) of the United States Parachute Association (USPA), FAR 105, and related FAA Advisory Circulars.
 The jump plane pilot must hold a FAA commercial pilot certificate and appropriately rated for the Aircraft being operated, - 4.
 Carry the same insurance coverage and limits as any other Operator on the Airport.
 The Commission reserves the right, from time to time, to require supplemental insurance if it determines, in its discretion, that liability is greater than other Operator activities/services.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
 Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 5.
-Remain open during the hours approved by the Director. - 6.
-Possess a valid business license issued by the State of Georgia.
+Service to be available on Airport property during reasonable operating hours. - 6.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia.